manabouprj/ad-security-assessment/README.md

 - Default username: `Orunmila`
 - On first login, you'll be prompted to create a password
+- After successful login, you'll see a welcome modal with a summary of the application's use cases

 ### Running an Assessment

 1. Navigate to the "Run Assessment" page
 2. Select a compliance baseline from the available options:
-   - CIS Benchmarks
+   - CIS Benchmarks (Windows 10, Server 2019, etc.)
-   - STIG Benchmarks
+   - STIG Benchmarks (Windows Server 2016, etc.)
-   - Microsoft Security Benchmarks
+   - Microsoft Security Benchmarks (Windows Server 2022, etc.)
-   - Custom Baselines (uploaded by users)
+   - Custom Baselines (upload your own in JSON, CSV, or PDF format)
 3. Configure assessment parameters
 4. Click "Start Assessment"